karlijnjansen123/Applied-ML-Template/README.md

 ### Folder Structure

-The path defined below depicts all the folders, but not all the files are shown as that would make the tree unclear.
+The path defined below depicts all the folders, but not all the files (which would be too crowded).

 Applied-ML-Template/<br>
 ├── Pipfile<br>